jaepass/commercejs-react-checkout/README.md

 ```

 With a successful request, the response will be stored in the `this.state.shippingSubdivions` array and will be used to
-iterate and output onto a select element in your template later on.
+iterate and output a `select` element in your template later on.

 For your next checkout helper function, fetch the current shipping options available in your merchant account.
 This
-function will fetch all the shipping options that were registered in the dashboard and are applicable to the products in
+function will fetch all the shipping options that were registered in the Chec Dashboard and are applicable to the products in
 your cart using the
 [`commerce.checkout.getShippingOptions()`](https://commercejs.com/docs/sdk/checkout#get-shipping-methods) method.
 This
 function takes in two required parameters - the `checkoutTokenId`, the country code for the provide `country` in our